mikerenfro/df-map-export/README.md

 pause the game and run `export-map` in DFHack.
 By default, `export-map` will not show any fully subterranean elevations to reduce spoilers.
 Run it as `export-map spoilers` to get exports from all elevations.
-This will write a set of elevation-*.txt files to the main Dwarf Fortress folder.
+This will write a set of NAME_OF_FORTRESS-*.txt files to the main Dwarf Fortress folder.

 ## Elevations folder

-Organize your text export files in this folder by world name, for example: `elevations/Quakevaults/elevation-*.txt` for all text files from the **Quakevaults** embark.
+Organize your text export files in this folder by world name, for example: `elevations/Quakevaults/Quakevaults-*.txt` for all text files from the **Quakevaults** embark.

 ## Running